 Some parts of the country, usually inland, can see temperatures dipping to 0-5oC (30-40F) at night, but on the coast it’s usually warmer.
 Our experience living in Split, Croatia in November is that it’s never dropped lower than 8oC at night and we only saw that a couple of times around the 25th November.

-While you're unlikely to see much snow in November, it's not unheard of for there to be a light dusting in some inland parts of the country.
+While you're unlikely to see much snow in November, it's not unheard of for there to be a light dusting in some inland parts of the country, we experienced a significant amount of snow in Plitvice Lakes National Park in winter.

 Generally, Croatia in November weather is much milder than most of Europe is experiencing at this time of year!